 Therefore, it helps to understand what courses can be considered a solid bet, especially if you’re not too sure what to settle on.
 The degrees on this list are all highly employable, with many of them representing a flexible pathway into a variety of industries; they are also valued in industries that are only set to grow and expand.

 So, if you’re struggling to make up your mind, then why not consider one of these nine choices?
-These are the best courses to study at university in 2019.
+These are the best courses to study at university.

 Deciding to become a nurse is one of the safest career choices there is; wherever you go in the world, their skills are in demand.
 It’s a highly rewarding profession, too, especially if you have the right temperament and mentality, while the salary scale is also highly impressive, especially if you later choose to specialise.